-Free Printables and Resources: Cyber Security Awareness For Your Business
+Cyber Security Awareness For Your Business - Freebies21st Feb 2021

-Here at Ensign, this October we’re raising awareness around Cyber Security Month.
-It’s an EU initiative to educate and help people stay safe online.
+Here at Ensign, we’re raising awareness around Cyber Security, to educate and helpbusiness and employees to stay safe online.

 Since the dawn of GDPR business owners are more aware than ever about their data security, it has become imperative to educate your staff around proper digital security practices.

 There are numerous ways your business can experience a security breach online, here’s just a few: